Skip to content. | Skip to navigation

 General Information

-The Integrated PhD (Int.
-PhD) programme is a 6-year programme offered for students admitted after their Bachelor’s degree in Mathematics, Engineering or other allied fields.
+The Integrated PhD programme is a six year programme offered for students admitted after their Bachelor’s degree in Mathematics, Engineering or other allied fields.
 Students who already have a Master’s degree or who will receive a Master’s degree at the time of admission are not eligible for this programme.
-Such students may opt for the CAM-ICTS joint PhD programme.
+Such students may consider the PhD programmes we offer.
+The following applies to the Integrated PhD programme in 2024 or later.

-The Integrated PhD programme comprises of three stages
+The Integrated PhD programme comprises of three stage

-Years 1, 2, and 3: During the first two years of the programme, the student undergoes rigorous training in Master’s level mathematics with a strong emphasis on Analysis, Probability, and theoretical and numerical study of PDEs.
-A total of 16 courses, each of 5 credits is offered in the first two years of the programme.
+Years 1 and 2: The student undergoes rigorous training in Master’s level mathematics with a strong emphasis on Analysis, Probability, and theoretical and numerical study of PDEs.
+A total of 16 courses, each worth 5 credits, are offered in the first two years of the programme.
 The detailed syllabus can be found here.
-In year 3, the student works under the supervision of a faculty member (prospective PhD supervisor) preparing for PhD research work and the candidacy exam which will happen at the end of the 3rd year, in addition, they will be taking advanced topics courses and a course in research methodology.
-The student has the option to exit with an MSc degree upon fulfilling the necessary requirements.

 Fellowship